 Post 534 by Gautam Shah

 Design as a word refers to an abstracted image of things created or to be created.
-Design is made of many metaphoric elements, but is not a surrogate of the original.
+Design is made of many metaphoric elements, but may or may not be a surrogate of the original.
 Design could be considered as a virtual bridge between non-figurative idea and theme, to a configured form.
 Abstractions included in design are forms of representation for elements, materials and views.
 Once a concept is configured to a design, it no longer has that ephemeral character.
 A design remains a representation with substantial content in the abstracted language.

 A configured design has many limitations.
 The basic ones relate to sensorial aspects for which adequate metaphoric elements are not available.
 Design as a result relies on other forms of expressions such as scaled and angled views, scaled models, component mock-ups, full size pilots.
 The most important limitations of design expressions, at least from the designer’s point of view, however, are the inabilities to find a logical transliteration of subjective expressions of the concept.
 A designer may overcome this through improvisations in design development and frequent course corrections during execution.
 Of these, the first is possible, where the design creation relies on in-house staff and less on external consultants or component vendors.
 The second aspect is possible if only the design execution is (as a workable entity) within the organization (design+build practice per the American parlance).